pravahio/go-mesh/README.md

 mesh -c docs/config.json --en-pub
 ```

-2. Once `mesh` client is up and running we can connect with it via RPC and start publishing.
+2. Once `mesh` client is up and running we can connect to it via RPC and start publishing.

 Assuming we want to publish GTFS-Realtime data.
 Python client for `mesh-gtfsr` can be found here.